On decision regions of narrow deep neural networks: Results

 \section{Results}

 In our main result we show that in case of $\omega_F\leq d_{in}$ and continuous and strictly monotonic activation functions or ReLU activation the components of the decision regions are unbounded.
 This implies that they intersect the boundary of the natural bounding box of input data.
-This result is closely related to Theorem \ref{theHeinConnected} as it limits the possible topology of decision regions in terms of connectivity.
-On the other hand, this result implies in a straightforward way that the lower estimate in (\ref{haninInequ}) from \cite{hanin2017approximating} holds for a wider class of activation functions.
-In that sense our result complements these results.

-We exploit the basic observation of the following lemma and show that for certain narrow neural networks this can be continued to the input domain.
+To this end, we exploit the basic observation of the following lemma and show that for certain narrow neural networks this can be continued to the input domain.
 The content of the lemma is well-known.
 We give a short proof for interested readers. \begin{lemma} Let $A\in \R^{n\times d}$ with $n\leq d$ , $b\in\R^n$ and $x\in\R^d$ with $A x< b $.
 Then there exists a non-zero $v\in\R^d$ such that $A(x+\lambda v)< b$ for all $\lambda\geq 0$ \end{lemma}

 The geometrical interpretation of the previous lemma is that a convex set in $\R^d$, that is described by less than $d+1$ hypersurfaces, cannot enclose a point.
 It directly follows that for every compact set $K$ such that if $C=\{x\in K: A x< b\}\neq \emptyset$ then $C\cap \partial K\neq \emptyset$.